rodickmini/FeishuDocDownloader/README.md

 # FeishuDocDownloader
-a tiny kit to export and download docs from your feishu online docs
+A tiny kit to export and download docs from your Feishu online docs.